Top Tips for STEP 2

 UPDATE: From 2024, OCR will be replacing CAAT as the official testing body for STEP.
 The STEP 2 and 3 test papers will not be changing dramatically.
 For more information on scoring and important dates, please see the OCR website.

-STEP preparation
+STEP tips

 • Polynomials